MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 ## Step 1.
 Protect data in all three modes: data at rest, data in transit, data in use

-Most of the settings for protecting data at rest, in transit, and in use are configured when you create the storage account.
-Use the following recommendations to be sure these protections are configured.
+You configure most of the settings for protecting data at rest, in transit, and in use, when you create the storage account.
+Use the following recommendations to be sure you configure these protections.
 Also consider enabling Microsoft Defender for Cloud to automatically evaluate your storage accounts against the [Microsoft cloud security benchmark](/security/benchmark/azure/introduction) that outlines a security baseline for each Azure service.

 For more information on these storage security controls, see [here](/security/benchmark/azure/baselines/storage-security-baseline).